School of Medicine

 Clinical Assistant Professor, Pediatrics - Infectious Diseases

 Current Research and Scholarly InterestsTalal Seddik is a member of the Collaborative Antiviral Study Group.
-He is running the Stanford site for two national and international studies:
+He is the key site investigator at the Stanford site for the following multicenter studies:

 1) DMID 19-0026 Enterovirus Study